 - 1/2 teaspoon salt

 - Place the peeled, seeded, and cut butternut squash chunks in a large glass bowl.
 Cover with plastic wrap and microwave for 15 minutes.

-- Meanwhile, heat the butter or oil over medium heat.
+- Meanwhile, heat the olive oil or butter over medium heat.
 Add the leek and cook until softened, about 5 minutes.

 - Reserve the liquid from the butternut squash stemming.
 Add the squash to the pan with the leek and cook until a brown fond forms (be careful not to burn it!) on the bottom of the pan, about 10 minutes, stirring occasionally.

-- Add the stock and and scrape the bottom to get all the brown bits off (that is all the flavor!)
-Add the thyme, bay leaves, and cayenne and bring to a simmer.
+- Add the stock and and scrape the bottom to get all the brown bits off (that is all the flavor!).
+Add the thyme, bay leaves, cayenne and liquid from the butternut squash and bring to a simmer.
 Simmer until the leeks are fully tender, about 10 minutes.

-- Remove the bay leaves and thyme and blend the soup in a high-speed blender or using an immersion blender.
+- Remove the bay leaves and thyme.
+Blend the soup in a high-speed blender or with an immersion blender.
 Add water, 1/2 cup at a time, to thin the soup to to the consistency you like.

-- Season to taste with salt and pepper.
+- Season to taste with salt and more cayenne pepper.
 Enjoy!

 Recipe originally published in October 2013.
 Post updated with new photos and step-by-step instructions in October 2019.